MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-push-notifications.md

 ## Verify push notifications are activated

 Navigate to **Settings > Solutions** and verify the **Field Service Mobile Push Notifications** solution is installed.
-If it is not installed you will need to upgrade to the Field Service v8.3+ solution.
+If it is not installed you will need to upgrade to the Field Service v8.3+ solution that it is included in.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/mobile-push-notification-solution.png)

-Part of this solution is a workflow titled **Notify user about booking** that must be Activated.
+Part of this solution is a workflow titled **Notify user about booking** that must be **Activated**.
 If it is not activated navigate to the default solution or an unmanaged solution via **Settings > Customizations > Customize the system > Processes** and activate it.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/mobile-push-notification-solution-details.png)

 ## Schedule a work order and view push notifications

+Create a bookable resource to schedule work orders to and that you would like to receive push notifications.

+This bookable resource must have a **Resource Type** of **User**.

+Verify you can log into the Field Service Mobile app with the user credentials related to the bookable resource.

 Schedule a work order to one of your bookable resources.
 This resource must have a resource type of User.